Education Preschoolers is the Foundation for Early Literacy

 Continue reading Education for preschoolers: 5 ways to encourage early literacy at home

+So, use summer reading as a chance to encourage children to pick a book, novel, or graphic novel.
+The importance of reading is participating in selecting a book you enjoy.
 During the summer break, children can still develop their cognitive skills with a few summer reading tips.
-But summer learning does not have to be a structure curriculum.
+But summer learning does not have to be a structured curriculum.

 Bilingual children learn best when language topics are shown in a fun and entertaining way.
 It is even more fun when reading and grammar concepts are easily tied to puppet shows and stories.